Matt-Law12/cpap_wq/README.md

 The FDEP Central Panhandle Aquatic Preserves (CPAP) conducts continual water chemisty data collection through the use of YSI EXO2 data sondes.
 These dataloggers collect temperature, depth, specific conductivity, pH, salinity, dissolved oxygen, and turbidiy data continually across 15 minute intervals at our two established stations, Alligator Harbor (designated AH2), and Windmark (designated WD).

 ## Why it Matters
-Having access to continual water quality data in our bays provides numerous benefits, including:
+Continuous water quality monitoring in our bays offers several key benefits, such as:

 • Preventing data gaps and anomalies that come with manual sampling. <br />
-• Providing us with necessary data to make informed decisions regarding biological research we conduct in these bays. <br />
+• Providing us with data necessary to make informed decisions regarding the research and restoration we conduct in these bays. <br />
 • Seeing how the water in our bays are responding to external factors such as changes in riverine flow and weather activity. <br />

-Say something here
+This real-time data provides us with the information necessary to help guide our conservation and restoration efforts in the most effective way possible.

 ## How We Collect Our Data
 <div align="center">